stefano-gajon-cko/Checkout.HeartBeat/README.md

 ```

-or if you alreday have your own StructureMap IContainer available you can directly proivde it
+or if you alreday have your own StructureMap IContainer available you can directly inject it

 ```c#